utkarsh680/CONTACT_MANAGER/README.md

 In React I use Context Api.

 <h2>Functions </h2>
-here we have basic functions like add data, like
+here we have basic functions like add data, like:
-Name
+<li>Name
 Username
 Email
 Address
 Phone
-Company
+Company</li>
 also we can easily delete any contact from contact list